tumeden/amp-auto-update/README.md

 1. Confirms script is run as root.
 2. Updates apt package lists and applies upgrades (apt update && apt upgrade -y).
 3. Stops AMP instances (ampinstmgr stopall) if ampinstmgr is available.
-4. Attempts to update AMP via getamp update if present; otherwise uses apt upgrade ampinstmgr -y.
+4. Attempts to update AMP via getamp update if present; otherwise uses apt upgrade ampinstmgr -y. (adds repo if update fails)
 5. Starts AMP instances (ampinstmgr startall) if available.
 6. Verifies AMP is running (pgrep -f ampinstmgr).
+7. Checks that permissions are correct (ampinstmgr fixperms)
-7. Runs apt autoremove -y and apt autoclean.
+8. Runs apt autoremove -y and apt autoclean.
-8. Logs each step to /var/log/amp_auto_update.log and prints a success message at the end.
+9. Logs each step to /var/log/amp_auto_update.log and prints a success message at the end.

 Troubleshooting tips